liamwalsh1980/Milestone-Project-1/README.md

 * There is another header (Website goals) with 3 bullet points in the form of an unordered list.
 Within this bullet point texts there is a couple of links to different pages within the site.
 These links are easily visible as the colour of the word links is in light blue and can be clicked by users at any time to move to either the resource page or subscribe page.

 * There is a factsheet with a background colour is light grey with the font colour being dark blue There is some small text within this section stating where the factsheet information was sourced from.
-This text is in red.
+This text is in red an is also a link to the exact page relevant to the information in the factsheet.

 * MEDIA CLIP - to be added